Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

     ALLUXIO_MASTER_HOSTNAME=[externally visible address of this machine]

-Also, specify the correct journal folder by setting `alluxio.master.journal.folder` appropriately.
+Also, specify the correct journal folder by setting `alluxio.master.journal.folder` appropriately in `conf/alluxio-site.properties`.
 For example, if you are using HDFS for the journal, you can add:

     alluxio.master.journal.folder=hdfs://[namenodeserver]:[namenodeport]/path/to/alluxio/journal